salihgueler/smart-souchef/README.md

 This project serves as a companion for a workshop that demonstrates the progression from a basic mocked application to a fully functional Smart Sous Chef app.
 Each step of development is captured in different branches, allowing participants to follow along and understand the evolution of the application.

 ## Creating an Amplify Project
 Right now the application runs on mock data.
+For the actual data implementation we will use AWS Amplify Gen 2.
+It is a new way of creating cloud infrastructure by using Infrastructure as Code (IaC) by using TypeScript.

+AWS Amplify Gen 2 supports:
+- Auth
+- Data
+- Storage
+- Functions
+- AI

+However, since it is based on AWS Cloud Development Kit (CDK) it also supports any AWS service implementation.

-For the actual data implementation we will create an Amplify project in our root folder.
+We will create an Amplify project in our root folder.
 For this, make sure you are in the root folder of your project and run the following:

 ```bash
 npm create amplify@latest -y